davidongora/50-DAYS-0F-PYTHON/README.md

 Use the string below as an argument:
 “Python has a string format operator %.
 This functions analogously to printf format strings in C, e.g. "spam=%s eggs=%d" % ("blah", 2) evaluates to "spam=blah eggs=2".
 Source Wikipedia.

+Day 46: Create a DataFrame
+Create a Dataframe using pandas.
+You are going to create a code to put the following into a Dataframe.
+You will use the information in the table below.
+Basically, you are going to recreate this table using pandas.
+Use the information in the table to recreate the table. year Title
+2009 Brothers 2002 Spider-Man
+2009 WatchMen
+2010 Inception
+2009 Avatar
+genre
+Drama Sci-fi Drama Sci-fi Fantasy